zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-bp-blades.md

 * Avoid observables when possible

   The values in non-observables are much more performant than the values in observables.
-Specifying a string instead of a `KnockoutObservable<string>`, os specifying a boolean instead of a `KnockoutObservable<boolean>` will improve performance whenever possible.
-The performance difference for each operation is not large, but when a blade can make tens or hundreds of values, they will add up.
+Specifying a string instead of a `KnockoutObservable<string>`, os specifying a boolean instead of a `KnockoutObservable<boolean>` will improve performance.
+The benefit for each operation is small, but when a blade makes tens or hundreds of values, it adds up.

 * Name `ViewModel` properties properly

-  Make sure that the only data that the proxied observables layer copies to the shell is the data that is needed in the extension iframe.
-The shell displays a warning when specific types of objects are being sent to the shell, for example, `editScopes`, but it can not guard against everything.
+  Make sure the only data that the proxied observables layer copies to the Shell is the data that is needed in the extension iFrame.
+The Shell displays a warning when specific types of objects are being sent to the shell, for example, `editScopes`, but it can not guard against everything.

   Extension developers should occasionally review the data model to ensure that only the needed data is public.
 The names of private members begin with an underscore, so that proxied observables are made aware by the naming convention that the members are private and therefore should not be sent to the shell.

 ### Best Practices for Create blades